Research Projects

 -

-An examination of “special districts” in Colorado in comparison with municipal governments, drawing on theoretical and empirical methods;
+With Colorado Department of Local Affairs (DOLA) policy practitioner Victor Chen, an examination of “special districts” in Colorado in comparison with municipal governments, drawing on theoretical and empirical methods;

 -